Arthritis Medications in Pregnancy: What’s Safe, What’s Not?

 - Celecoxib (Celebrex) – Large doses cause birth defects in rabbits; effects on people are not known.

-- TNF inhibitors – adalimumab (Humira), etanercept (Enbrel), infliximab (Remicade) – There are no controlled studies in human pregnancy; however, numerous case reports and animal studies suggest they are safe.
+- TNF inhibitors – adalimumab (Humira), etanercept (Enbrel), infliximab (Remicade), certolizumab pegol (Cimzia) – There have been just a few small studies in human pregnancy; however, numerous case reports and animal studies suggest they are safe.

 - Rituximab (Rituxan) – The drug may pass to the infant, causing depletion of B-cells.
 Long-term results are unknown.